Internet linguistics: Impact of its spread and influence

 Stylistics arising from Internet usage has spread beyond the new media into other areas and platforms, including but not limited to, films, music and literary works.
 The infiltration of Internet stylistics is important as mass audiences are exposed to the works, reinforcing certain Internet specific language styles which may not be acceptable in standard or more formal forms of language.

 Apart from internet slang, grammatical errors and typographical errors are features of writing on the Internet and other CMC channels.
 As users of the Internet gets accustomed to these errors, it progressively infiltrates into everyday language use, in both written and spoken forms.
 It is also common to witness such errors in mass media works, from typographical errors in news articles to grammatical errors in advertisements and even internet slang in drama dialogues.

 The more the internet is incorporated into daily life, the greater the impact it has on formal language.
 This is especially true in modern Language Arts classes through the use of smart phones, tablets, and social media.
 Students are exposed to the language of the internet more than ever, and as such, the grammatical structure and slang of the internet are bleeding into their formal writing.
 Full immersion into a language is always the best way to learn it.
-Mark Lester in his book Teaching Grammar and Usage states: “The biggest single problem that basic writers have in developing successful strategies for coping with errors is simply their lack of exposure to formal written English ...
-We would think it absurd to expect a student to master a foreign language without extensive exposure to it.”
+Mark Lester in his book Teaching Grammar and Usage states: "The biggest single problem that basic writers have in developing successful strategies for coping with errors is simply their lack of exposure to formal written English ...
+We would think it absurd to expect a student to master a foreign language without extensive exposure to it."
 Since students are immersed in internet language, that is the form and structure they are mirroring.

 In addition, the rise of the Internet and overall immersion of people within it has brought forth a new wave over internet activism that has an impact on the public every day.

 Memes

-The origin of the term "meme" can be traced back to Richard Dawkins, an ethologist, where he describes it as "a noun that conveys the idea of a unit of cultural transmission, or a unite of imitation".
+The origin of the term "meme" can be traced back to Richard Dawkins, an ethologist, where he describes it as "a noun that conveys the idea of a unit of cultural transmission, or a unit of imitation".
 The term was later adapted to the realm of the Internet by David Beskow, Sumeet Kumar, and Kathleen Carley, wherein they labeled Internet memes as "any digital unit that transfers culture".
 Shifman's definition of Internet-Memes also includes their status as "(a) a group of digital items sharing common characteristics of content, form, and/or stance, which (b) were created with awareness of each other, and (c) were circulated, imitated, and/or transformed via the Internet by many users."